 In 2018 and 2019 he was awarded the USA-Scholarship of the Bavarian State Ministry of Sciences and the Arts and the Goethe-Institut Villa Kamogawa Residency, respectively.
+In 2021, he received the Junge Kunst und neue Wege Scholarship by the Free State of Bavaria.

 Scholarships, Residencies, Nominations